eclipse-basyx/basyx-wiki/docs/source/content/user_documentation/basyx_components/v2/aas_environment/features/authorization.md

 ## Action table for RBAC

-Below is a reference table that shows which actions are used in what endpoints of the AasEnvironment:
+Below is a reference table that shows which actions are used in what endpoints of the AAS Environment:

 | Action  | Endpoint           |
 |---------|--------------------|